suncoast-devs/handbook/lessons/misc-quick-reference/cs-linq.md

 ### FirstOrDefault

-> Returns _a single element of the list_ which is the the first item for which
+> Returns _a single element of the list_ which is the first item for which the
-> the expression returns `true`.
+> expression returns `true`.
 If no item is found, the default value for that
 > type is returned.

 ```csharp